Oudwins/zog/README.md

 If you want to return errors to the user without the possibility of exposing internal errors, you can use the Zog sanitizer functions `z.Errors.SanitizeMap(errsMap)` or `z.Errors.SanitizeSlice(errsSlice)`.
 These functions will return a map or slice of strings of the error messages (stripping out the internal error).

 ### Error Formatting & i18n

+> Please also look at the section on the i18n package above.

 You have many different options for handling the formatting of error messages.
 Here are a few examples: